alicranck/instance-seg/README.md

 ## Disclaimer
 I have not tested this code extensively as it was used for a personal research project.
-Please let me know if you find any errors inherent in the code and I will try to adress these as necessary.
+Please let me know if you find any errors inherent in the code and I will try to address these as necessary.